 Introduction

-Integrating real-time data into your workflows can be made easy with the use of the FME Platform.
-Real-time data provides us with the opportunity to act quickly on sudden changes.
-This article is a high-level overview of how to process and take action on real-time data using FME Server by looking at the demo of a fully-automated flood monitoring system.
+The FME Platform makes it easy to integrate real-time data into workflows.
+Real-time data allows us to act quickly on sudden changes.
+This article provides a high-level overview of how to process and act on real-time data using FME Flow by examining a demo of a fully automated flood monitoring system.

 This demo uses data from the U.S. Geological Survey to produce a live-updating ArcGIS Online Dashboard and an email notification service, all made possible by FME.
-With FME, we’re able to connect real-time data to these applications seamlessly.
-Whether it’s a third-party source or your own sensors, FME can manipulate and process data in real-time.
+With FME, we can seamlessly connect real-time data to these applications.
+Whether it’s a third-party source or your sensors, FME can manipulate and process data in real-time.

 What is Real-Time Data?

-Real-time data is data that is generated and delivered for immediate processing.
+Real-time data is data generated and delivered for immediate processing.
 The source of this data is often sensors, mobile devices, social media, and applications.
-An example of this could be river flood gauges, equipment temperature sensors, the location of your phone, or the status of your web server.
+Examples could be river flood gauges, equipment temperature sensors, the location of your phone, or the status of your web server.

 Real-time data can be classified as event data, which is generated when defined conditions arise, or as stream data, which is continuous and has no discrete beginning or end.
 This demo focuses on stream data by looking at the example of a real-time flood monitoring system.